 - Gain a clear understanding of the core principles of mental health law

-- Acquire tools and strategies for handling mental health law issues
+- Aquire tools and strategies for handling mental health law issues

-- Receive comprehensive learning materials that will be a useful and ongoing resource
+- Receive comprehensive, downloadable and searchable learning materials that will serves as useful and ongoing resources

-- Connect with and learn from experts and peers who share your challenges
+- Connect, learn and brainstorm with experts and peers who face similar challenges

 Who Should Take This Program:

-- Psychiatrists, physicians nurses and other licensed medical professionals
+- Psychiatrists, psychologists, psychotherapists, physicians, nurses and other licensed medical professionals

 - Healthcare and social service professionals